Congratulations!You’ve added a new puppy to your home and family. What a wonderful feeling and what a great adventure you’re in for!

 - Sights and Sounds: Get your pup used to the sights and sounds of common household items.
 Turn on vacuum cleaners, blenders, dishwashers, hairdryers, and others.
-Take him around your yard and let him sniff and explore.
-Be sure to keep him on a leash and keep a very close eye on him though, as you don’t want him nibbling on anything in your yard.
-Be sure to bookmark and explore the ASPCA Toxic and Non-Toxic Plant List.
+Take them around your yard and let them sniff and explore.
+Be sure to keep your pup on a leash and keep a very close eye on them, as you don’t want them nibbling on anything in your yard.

 - Friends and Family Members: Give your pup plenty of opportunities to sniff and interact with visitors and the other members of your home, including those in wheelchairs, those wearing hats, and those carrying umbrellas.
-Here again though, it’s important to take this at your pup’s pace and to supervise all such interactions.
-An overaggressive play session or pick up by young child could set your pup way back in their socialization and development.
+Here again, though, it’s important to take this at your pup’s pace and to supervise all such interactions.
+An overaggressive play session or being picked up by a young child could set your pup way back in their socialization and development.

 - Procedures: We vets always encourage owners of new puppies to gently play with their pup’s ears, paws, and teeth.
 This is an effort to get those pups used to medical or care procedures that are likely to become a common part of their life as they grow.
 Prepare your pup for ear checks and cleanings, nail trims, and tooth checks and brushings.
-It’s important to remember the speed here again though.
-It’s (sadly) often not highlighted during the course of a (typically very busy) “puppy visit,” but you should do this procedure play slowly, at your pup’s pace, while providing lots of encouragement and positive feedback.
+It’s important to remember the speed here again.

 Out and About

 - Sights and Sounds: Give your pup plenty of controlled opportunities to experience and get comfortable with the sights and sounds of things outside.
-Try to make sure he sees and hears skateboards, bikes, passing cars, and other people.
-Give him plenty of controlled, fun, and closely observed opportunities to hear traffic, sirens, fireworks, and other sounds that he’s likely to encounter throughout his life.
-For a safer and more easily controlled way of exposing your pup to the sounds of traffic, thunder, fireworks, and a host of other common anxiety-inducing sounds, check out the Canine Noise Phobia Series™ of CDs and downloads from Through A Dog’s Ear™.
+Try to make sure they see and hear skateboards, bikes, passing cars, and other people.
+Give them plenty of controlled, fun, and closely observed opportunities to hear traffic, sirens, fireworks, and other sounds that they're likely to encounter throughout their life.
+For a safer and more easily controlled way of exposing your pup to the sounds of traffic, thunder, fireworks, and a host of other common anxiety-inducing sounds, check out our free Pupstanding App that includes sounds, and we also have additional resources for sound exposure.

-- Travel: To prevent travel anxiety and carsickness, spend some time with your pup helping him feel comfortable in your car or truck.
-Get him used to being protected for travel in his crate, carrier, or car harness (read all about the importance and ease of pet travel restraint).
-Stay with him throughout this process and take care not to do this part of socialization when it’s too hot or too cold outside.
+- Travel: To prevent travel anxiety and carsickness, spend some time with your pup helping them feel comfortable in a car or truck.
+Get them used to being protected for travel in a crate, carrier, or car harness.
+Stay with your puppy throughout this process and take care not to do this part of socialization when it’s too hot or too cold outside.

 - Places: Bring your pup to your local hardware store, mall, or similarly populated shops.
 You want him to safely experience other people and other settings, but you don’t want him having interactions with unknown dogs at this point (dogs that you know to be healthy, well socialized, and behaved are ok).